 Aggregate should not have smooth rounded pieces of stone but should have angular and rough pieces.
 Angular pieces fit into one another better.

 The aggregate should be thoroughly soaked in clean water before it is mixed with the mortar for concrete, otherwise, it will suck moister of the matrix and thereby, greatly reduce its strength.

 The size of aggregate differs greatly from the nature of the work.
 So, for different structure different sizes of aggregate should be used.

 The natural it artificial mixture in which bitumen is associated with inert minerals matter is known as asphalt.

 There are two varieties of asphalt.

 - Residual asphalt.

 A crystalline solid or viscous material having adhesive properties.
-It is derived from petroleum either by natural or refinery process, substantially soluble in carbon disulphide, but are usually made as end products from distillation of or as extract from selected petroleum oils.
+It is derived from petroleum either by natural or refinery process, substantially soluble in carbon disulfide, but are usually made as end products from the distillation or extracted from selected petroleum oils.